colbycarter/Data_Science_Portfolio/README.md

 2. _Experiment_.
 A survey-based experiment using random assignment that tested for a causal effect of references to the president on economic optimism.

 3. _Machine Learning_.
-A Kaggle classification problem using NLP tools in Python and generated features to predict whether written online requests for pizza delivery were satisfied.
+A factorization machine built for parallelization in Spark, predicting the CTR for the full Criteo ad dataset.
+Also, a Kaggle classification problem using NLP tools in Python and generated features to predict whether written online requests for pizza delivery were satisfied.

 4. _Natural Language Processing_.
 A clustering and topic-modeling exercise using NLP features on the Enron email dataset to see whether pockets of fraudulent or suspicious language can be identified more generally.